min2ha/ukwa-site/content/target/45424/index.en.md

   "start_date": "2016-09-15T11:00:00Z"
 }

-# Velvet Coalmine: self-preservation is what's really going on today

 Rhian E Jones writes 'fiction and non-fiction about history, politics, popular culture and the places where they intersect'.
 She is the author of two books: 'Clampdown: Pop-Cultural Wars on Class' and 'Gender and Petticoat Heroes: Gender, Culture and Popular Protest in the Rebecca Riots'.